railsgirls/guides.railsgirls.com/_pages/github.md

 git push -u origin master
 {% endhighlight %}

+_Your app's branch name may be different, like `main`.
+Change the "master" argument to the branch name listed in `git branch`.
+Your current branch is indicated with the `*` symbol at the start of the line._

 When the authentication prompt appears in your terminal, use your PAT as the password, example below.
 Note that when you paste your PAT in the password, it will not show.
 Don't paste again, or you will be entering the token twice.

 {% highlight sh %}